nightroman/Invoke-Build/ib/README.md

     --pwsh
       On Windows tells to run by pwsh (the default is powershell).
       On other platforms pwsh is used and required in any case.

+    If the environment variable `pwsh` is defined it is used as pwsh.
 ```

 ## shell script ib